morinted/Bozzy/AnalysisReport.md

 The data we will be using to test and verify the system are the following dictionaries:

-- stened (provided by our customer, RTF format)
+- stened.rtf (a dictionary provided by our customer, RTF format)
-- magnum (team member owns copy of this dictionary, RTF format)
+- magnum.rtf (a dictionary our team member owns a copy of, RTF format)
-- Plover default (open source dictionary from Plover application, JSON format)
+- dictionary.json (Plover default open source dictionary, JSON format)

 ### Critical scenarios with example data